 Over the past few years, fiber optic cable has become more affordable and widely used.
 Fiber is ideal for high data-rate systems such as FDDI, multimedia, ATM, or any other network that requires the transfer of large, time-consuming data files.
-And the basic cables are multimode optic cables and single mode cables.
+And the basic cables are multimode optic cable and single mode fiber.

 A Comparison Of Multimode Cables And Single Mode Cables